heuristic-ideation/2026/_posts/2026-04-27-ideation-heuristics.md

       - name: Structured Analytical Approaches
   - name: Researchers Find the Heuristics Useful
   - name: How to Use the Heuristics
+  - name: Future Directions

 ---

 Large Language Models (LLMs) are rapidly changing how we think, write, and even discover.
 In science, their potential to accelerate research ideation and hypothesis generation is very exciting <d-cite key=zheng2025automation></d-cite>,<d-cite key=gridachagentic></d-cite>.
-Yet, current approaches often rely on ad-hoc strategies (e.g., combining insights from two papers <d-cite key=radensky2024scideator></d-cite>,<d-cite key=shen2025understanding></d-cite>), lacking a systematic framework to guide this creative process.
+Yet, current ideation approaches often rely on ad-hoc strategies (e.g., combining insights from two papers <d-cite key=radensky2024scideator></d-cite>,<d-cite key=shen2025understanding></d-cite>), lacking a systematic framework to guide this creative process.
 In this blog, we introduce Ideation Heuristics, a framework towards structured creativity.

 ## Ideation Heuristics for Systematic Ideation

-We formalize the cognitive heuristics underlying creative idea generation.
+We formalize the cognitive strategies that support creative idea generation into **Ideation Heuristics**.
 By drawing on heuristics of human ideation, Ideation Heuristics can help LLMs explore the space of possible ideas in a more comprehensive way.

 {% include figure.liquid path="assets/img/2026-04-27-ideation-heuristics/heuristics.jpg" class="img-fluid" %}